-In addition to digital advertising, impressions can be used in organic search.
+In addition to digital advertising, impressions can be used in organic searches.
 With Google Search Console, you can see website impressions within a specified period of time.
-If you’re measuring awareness, impressions are a great metric for measuring performance.
+When measuring awareness, impressions are an important metric for measuring performance.

 First-page keyword rankings

 Organic search can be an important channel for many organizations to increase their online presence.
 Keyword rankings for a website can be an indicator of SEO performance in Google searches.